ThomasGust/Narcissus/README.md

 # Narcissus
+I made this project as a complete toy after I created a proper GitHub Profile README for myself.
+If anyone else wants to use it or add features, feel free.

 This is a Python script that uses multithreading to automate the process of increasing the view count of a GitHub profile.
 It uses '`selenium` and the `undetected_chromedriver` package to automate a Chrome browser, which visits the specified GitHub profile repeatedly.